How to Prepare Your Demo EP

 Every musician knows that well-crafted demos are important — but why?
 Think back on your own experiences, and you’ll have a big part of the answer.

 How many times have you heard a new band on the radio, loved the song, and immediately wanted to hear more?
 Other people go through the exact same process.
-When other people listen to your demo, not only do they broaden their musical horizons — they also get personally involved in your band.
+When other people listen to your first release, you want to make sure there is somewhere they can go to hear your song again on demand (like Spotify or bandcamp), as well as the rest of the demo EP.

 You have their attention — don’t lose it.
 Consider the track order and make sure your demo starts off strong.
-With any demo, the hope is always that at first song the listener hears might just make them fall in love with your music.
+With any demo, the hope is always that, at first song, the listener hears something that might just make them fall in love with your music.
 That is always the ultimate goal.

 In school, teachers tell students to think about their audience before writing a paper.
 This lesson applies to music, too.
 The very first thing you need to do when preparing your demo is to establish who the demo is actually for.
 Are you producing this demo to give to family and friends, are you going to be selling this tape after the show, or are you planning on giving this tape to a representative at a major record label?
 The answer to that question impacts the contents of your demo tape.

 Think of it this way.
-If you are giving your demo out exclusively to your friends and family, the quality doesn’t need to be quite as exceptional as it would were the demo intended for industry professionals.
+If you are giving your demo out exclusively to your friends and family, the quality doesn’t need to be recorded at a top of the line studio for industry professionals.
 At the same time, your friends and family might pass it on to their peers.
 Unless you are absolutely certain the demo will never be used in a professional capacity, you should never intentionally slack on quality.

 At this point in your band’s life, you are just trying to get your music out there.
 Obviously you would always prefer to make the best quality demo, but newly established bands may not always have the funds to pay for state-of-the-art equipment, or pay for professional studio time.
 Do the very best you can with what you can realistically afford.
 Bankrupting yourself won’t do you any favors.
 Consider using budgeting software to keep track of expenses.

 If you are selling your demo after a show, you should take extra care to ensure the highest possible quality within a reasonable budget range.
 After all, consider the consumer: fans who liked your music.
-It would not be in your best interest to sell them something of poor quality.
+It should be your highest priority to sell them something of high quality.
 If they feel like they’ve been ripped off, the experience will leave a bad taste in their mouth and make them think twice before they recommend your music to friends (or purchase any more for themselves).
+In your area there is usually an affordable local studio that won’t charge you an arm and leg to record three or four songs.

 Now that your band has decided on the intended use of this demo, and how it is going to be produced, the next step your band needs to take is to determine how you are going to appeal to your audience visually.
 In other words: what type of cover you are going to put on the CD case.